Economic history of India: British Raj

 Other economic historians have blamed the colonial rule for the current dismal state of India's economy, with investment in Indian industries limited since it was a colony.
 Under British rule, India's a number of native manufacturing industries shrank.
 The economic policies of the British Raj caused a severe decline in the handicrafts and handloom sectors, with reduced demand and dipping employment; the yarn output of the handloom industry, for example, declined from 419 million pounds in 1850 to 240 million pounds in 1900.
-During the British East India Company's rule in India, production of food crops declined, mass impoverishment and destitution of farmers and numerous famines.
-The result was a significant transfer of capital from India to England, which led to a massive drain of revenue rather than any systematic effort at modernisation of the Indian economy.